Doubling property for biLipschitz homogeneous geodesic surfaces: Preliminaries

-The ideas in this subsection have been partially inspired by the paper \cite{Papasoglu}. \begin{proposition} Let $p$ and $q$ two points in a geodesic plane.
+The ideas in this subsection were partially inspired by \cite{Papasoglu}. \begin{proposition} Let $p$ and $q$ be two points in a geodesic planar and simply connected domain.
 Let $\gamma$ be a geodesic from $p$ to $q$ and let $\eta$ be another curve from $p$ to $q$.
 Suppose $\gamma$ is not contained in the $R$-neighborhood of $\eta$.
-Then there exists an $R/10$-ball surrounded by $\gamma\cup\eta$, i.e., it is in one of the bounded components of $X\setminus (\gamma\cup\eta)$. \end{proposition}
+Then there exists an $R/2$-ball surrounded by $\gamma\cup\eta$. \end{proposition}

-\proof Let $r:=R/10$.
+\proof Let $0<r<R$.
 Call $U$ the `inside' $r$-neighborhood of $\gamma$ and $V$ the `inside' $r$-neighborhood of $\eta$.
-The word `inside' means that we consider the intersections of the neighborhoods of the curves with the bounded components of the complements of the curves.
-If the complement of $U\cup V$ has a bounded component then the $r$-ball centered at any point of that component is surrounded by $\gamma\cup\eta$.
-Assume for by contradiction that this union is simply connected.
-Since both $U$ and $V$ are connected, Mayer-Vietoris tells us that the intersection $U\cap V$ is connected too.
+The word `inside' means that we consider the intersections of the $r$-neighborhoods of the curves with the union of the bounded components of $\R^2\setminus( \eta\cup\gamma)$, see Figure \ref{fig:curvnbhd}.
+We claim that the complement of $U\cup V$ has a bounded component.
+As a consequence, the $r$-ball centered at any point in that component would be surrounded by $\gamma\cup\eta$, and the proof would be concluded.
+If such a claim were not true, then (by Jordan separation) the union $U\cup V$ would be simply connected.
+Since both $U$ and $V$ are connected, Mayer-Vietoris Theorem tells us that the intersection $U\cap V$ is connected as well.
 (Note that $p$ and $q$ are in $U\cap V$).
 Let $\sigma$ be a curve from $p$ to $q$ inside $U\cap V$.
 From the hypothesis we know that there exists a ball of radius $R$ and center at some point $x\in\gamma$ that do not intersect $\eta$.

 We claim that $\sigma$ cannot avoid the ball of center $x$ and radius $R-r$.
-Otherwise, take an $r$-net along the curve $\sigma$.
-To each point in the net we can associate a point on $\gamma$, different from $x$, at distance less than $r$; it is possible since $\sigma$ is in the $r$-neighborhood of $\gamma$.
-But, this association has to `change sides' of $x$ at some point, in the sense that there are two consecutive points $y$ and $z$ of the net that have associated points $y'$ and $z'$ in disjoin component of $\gamma\setminus \{x\}$.
+Assume otherwise.
+Take an $r$-net along the curve $\sigma$.
+To each point in the net we can associate a point on $\gamma$, different from $x$, at distance less than $r$, see Figure \ref{fig:curvproj}.
+The association can be done since $\sigma$ is in the $r$-neighborhood of $\gamma$.
+This association has to `change sides' of $x$ at some point, in the sense that there are two consecutive points $y$ and $z$ of the net that have associated points $y'$ and $z'$ in disjoint component of $\gamma\setminus \{x\}$, see Figure \ref{fig:curvproj}.
 Now, since both $y$ and $z$ are outside the $(R-r)$-ball,